-The majority of contemporary Morris sides have been formed in the last 80 years or so.
-Each club will have a Squire who is responsible for the performance and the sides leadership, a Foreman or Captain who teaches the dances, and a Bagman who acts as its secretary.
+The majority of contemporary morris sides have been formed in the last 80 years or so.
+Each club will have a squire who is responsible for the performance and the sides leadership, a foreman or captain who teaches the dances, and a B=bagman who acts as its secretary.
 Clubs are autonomous so they can make their own decisions as to when, where and what to dance.
-‘Side’ and ‘team’ are used interchangeably to describe Morris groups, although competitive dancing is rare.
+‘Side’ and ‘team’ are used interchangeably to describe morris groups, although competitive dancing is rare.

 Sides generally practice during the winter months, and perform during the summer.
 Five Rivers practice from September – April and ‘dance out’ during the lighter, warmer months, with occasional appearances at special events outside this period such as Christmas Markets.